Joint Distillation for Fast Likelihood Evaluation and Sampling in Flow-based Models: Implementation Details

 \iclrpar{Shortcut-Distill.} We use the velocity predicted by the flow-matching model as the target for the flow-matching loss, instead of $x_{\texttt{data}} - x_{\texttt{noise}}$.
 All other configurations remain the same as in the Shortcut Model.

 \iclrpar{MeanFlow.} We directly use the pre-trained model weights and parametrization provided by the official PyTorch repository to conduct the CIFAR-10 MeanFlow experiments.
 The provided pre-trained MeanFlow model has the same size as all other models we implement for CIFAR-10.
+Because the pre-trained MeanFlow models is forward only (i.e. $t \leq s$), we follow the same convention and adapt our algorithm based on the considerations that we have elaborated in Section~\ref{sec:method}.

+\iclrpar{LSD.} We follow the experimental setup of \cite{boffi2025buildconsistencymodellearning}.
+We allocate $75\%$ of each batch to the flow matching loss and $25\%$ to the self-distillation loss for the first 200k iterations.
+And then we allocate $50\%$ of each batch to the flow matching loss and $50\%$ to the self-distillation loss for another 150k iterations.
+To enable both forward and backward estimation, we sample two time steps uniformly at random for the self-distillation loss, without enforcing any ordering constraint between them (i.e., we do not require one to be larger than the other).
+All LSD models are trained with the full $(t,s) \sim \mathcal{U}([0,1]^2$.

 \iclrpar{Log-likelihood estimation with vanilla flow map models.} Since Flow maps can recover instantaneous velocity through their tangent condition $u_\theta(x_t,t,t) \approx v(x_t,t)$, flow map models trained only for sampling can, in principle, evaluate likelihood by computing $div(u_\theta(x_t,t,t))$ and solving for Eq 2.3 and 2.4.
 As a result, we use Euler solver with this formuation to produce the NLL estimation of the baseline Shorcut, Shortcut-Distill and MeanFlow models.